busstoptaktik/geodesy/ruminations/010-rumination.md

 - We **convert** coordinates to **align** them with a different reference frame (or a different CRS based on the same reference frame, in which case the alignment will be perfect).
 - We do so by applying an **operator** (which may be implemented as a pipeline of more fundamental operators)
 - The operator, parameterized by its parameters (which may be defined or derived) implements the **operation** applied to the source coordinates.
-- The target coordinates still have exactly the same variance with respect to the **source** reference frame (since we may take the operator parameters to be given by definition, and transform back to the source coordinates).
+- The target coordinates still have exactly the same accuracy with respect to the **source** reference frame (since, knowing the lineage of the coordinates, we may take the operator parameters to be given *by definition*, and transform back to the source coordinates).
-- With respect to the **target reference frame,** however, the variance of the target coordinates has increased.
+- With respect to the **target reference frame,** however, the coordinates have a worse accuracy, due to the combined variance effects of observation and prediction.

-**Finally,** an enhanced specification of operations could provide **additional value** by more clearly describing the relation between reversible operations and their inverses.
+**Finally,** note that an enhanced specification of operations could provide **additional value** by more clearly describing the relation between reversible operations and their inverses.
 In the current state of affairs, the conversion from A to B and that from B to A are just two unrelated operators.

 ## Conclusion?

 No - but perhaps we should vote for revision!

+## Et cetera

+### Regarding 19107

+As noted by [Martin Desruisseaux](https://github.com/desruisseaux) in a remark on the [discussion page](https://github.com/busstoptaktik/geodesy/discussions/116) for this text, the 19111 references to 19107 should be to the 2003 edition.
+This is actually also the edition referred in the bibliography chapter of 19111, but not in the main text, where an unqualified 19107 (and hence implied "latest edition") is used.
+This should probably be amended.

 ## Further reading (on Rust Geodesy)